na-na-hi/renget/archive/how2playba.md

 Always try to go for the highest tier you can clear.
 It drops lower tier mats as well, so there's no reason to farm a lower level.
 You won't lose a ticket if you retreat, so you have infinite retries.

+>Which bounty area do I sweep?
+(JP only)
+If you need to ask, distribute ur tickets evenly.

 >What do I get from the Bounty shop?
 See [the shop section](https://rentry.org/how2playba#shop).